 The William and Mary Express Account is a debit account linked to every student's ID card.
-When deposits are made to the account, students can use their ID cards to purchase a variety of goods and services on-campus and off-campus.
-Deposits to the Express account may be made at the ID Office, Office of the Bursar, Parking Services Office, the Student's X-Change in the University Center, Swem Library Duplicating Services, the Value Transfer Station (VTS) machine located in the lobby of Swem Library, and now online at wmexpress.wm.edu.
+When deposits are made to the account, students can use their ID cards to purchase a variety of goods and services on campus and off-campus.
+Deposits to the Express account may be made at the ID Office, Office of the Bursar, Parking Services, the Student's X-Change in the University Center, Swem Library Copy Center, the Value Transfer Station (VTS) machine located in the lobby of Swem Library, and online at wmexpress.wm.edu.

 The Express Account provides a secure method of handling transactions without the concerns associated with carrying cash.
-The card can be used to make purchases at the Bookstore, the Student's X-Change, the Candy Counter, Dining Services, the Student Recreation Center, Swem Library, Telecommunications, Copiers, Vending and Laundry Machines, and Parking Services, and at 21 locations off campus.
+The card can be used to make purchases at the

+Bookstore, the Student's X-Change, the Candy Counter, Dining Services, the Tennis Center, the Student Recreation Center, Swem Library, Telecommunications, and Parking Services, and at 21 locations off campus.

 No cash withdrawals may be made.
 For the protection of your Express account, vending readers will only display up to \$10 of your account balance.
-Any amount over \$10 will not display on readers.
+Any amount over \$10 will not display on vending readers.
 Full balances are shown on printed receipts.